Severson-Group/docs.amdc.dev/source/getting-started/advanced-tutorials/fpga-ip-core/index.md

 ### AXI Interconnect

-The [AXI interconnect](https://www.xilinx.com/support/documentation/ip_documentation/ug761_axi_reference_guide.pdf) is the bus that goes between IP cores and the main processor.
+The [AXI interconnect](https://www.xilinx.com/support/documentation/ip_documentation/ug761_axi_reference_guide.pdf) is the bus that connects the DSP (processor) and the IP cores in the FPGA (the programmable logic).
 AXI is part of [ARM AMBA](https://en.wikipedia.org/wiki/Advanced_Microcontroller_Bus_Architecture), a family of microcontroller buses first introduced in 1996.
 AMBA 4.0, released in 2010, includes the second version of AXI, AXI4.
 Xilinx has adopted the Advanced eXtensible Interface (AXI) protocol for Intellectual Property (IP) cores.